What’s Sensitive Skin?

 A: Often when you have fever or flu, you develop sensitive skin to touch.
 This condition is allodynia.
 Usually, whatever virus or illness is causing the fever causes it.
 However, the sensitivity is temporary and will abate when you are well again.

-Many people suffer from sensitive skin, meaning their skin reacts easily to products, weather, and other conditions.
-It may become red and itchy more easily than regular skin.
-Some people are born with skin that is easily reactive, and others develop it due to skin conditions such as hives, allergies, or eczema.
+Many people suffer from sensitive skin, their skin reacts sensitively to products, weather, and other conditions.
+It may much easier to become red and itchy than regular skin.
+Some people are born with skin easily reactive, and others develop it due to skin conditions such as hives, allergies, or eczema.